auth0/auth0-mcp-server/README.md

 3. **API Errors or Permission Issues**

    - Enable debug mode with `export DEBUG=auth0-mcp`
-   - Check your Auth0 token permissions and expiration
+   - Check your Auth0 token status: `npx @auth0/auth0-mcp-server session`
    - Reinitialize with specific scopes: `npx @auth0/auth0-mcp-server init --scopes 'read:*,update:*,create:*'`
    - If a specific operation fails, you may be missing the required scope

+4. **Invalid Auth0 Configuration Error**

+   - This typically happens when your authorization token is missing or expired
+   - Run `npx @auth0/auth0-mcp-server session` to check your token status
+   - If expired or missing, run `npx @auth0/auth0-mcp-server init` to authenticate

 > [!TIP]
 > Most connection issues can be resolved by restarting both the server and Claude Desktop.